Risotto: The Basic Recipe

 Directions

-Step 4: Add broth ladle by ladle.
-Now add the broth, ladle by ladle, allowing each ladleful of broth to evaporate before adding the next.
+In a separate saucepan, bring your broth to just below the simmer.
+Now add the hot broth, ladle by ladle, allowing each ladleful of hot broth to evaporate before adding the next.
 Stir from time to time.
 (There are some cooks who say it’s only necessary to stir when adding the broth.)
 Repeat until the rice is ‘al dente‘, which should take around 20 minutes.

-Step 5: ‘La mantecatura‘.
-When the rice is nearly cooked, take the risotto off heat.
+When the rice is cooked, take the risotto off heat.
 Add a generous amount of grated parmesan cheese and, if you like, a bit of butter.
 Stir vigorously until the rice reaches as uniform, creamy consistency.
-(This last step is called la mantecatura—which I might loosely translate as enrichment.
-By adding cheese and butter and agitating the rice kernels, you release their starch.
-And that’s what gives the risotto a rich, creamy texture.)

-Step 6 (Optional): Rest.
 You should normally serve your risotto immediately.
-But for a slightly firmer risotto, you can cover and let it sit for a minute or two.
-If the risotto is too stiff for your taste, stir in a bit of hot water or broth.
+But for a firmer risotto, you can cover and let it sit for a minute or two.

 The Soul of the Risotto: The Rice

 Essential for a successful risotto is to choosing the right kind of rice.
-Here, there is simply no substitute for Italian imports, in my estimation.
-The creaminess of a good risotto comes from the final mantecatura rather than actual cream, which, with a few exceptions, is not something you want in your risotto.
+Here, there is simply no substitute for Italian imports, in my estimation, to produce a truly creamy but not stodgy risotto.
+The creaminess of a good risotto comes from the quality of the rice and how it reacts to that final mantecatura rather than actual cream, which, with a few exceptions, is not something you want in your risotto.

 Flavoring Your Risotto: The Condimento

-Following this recipe, you’ll have made the most basic of all risotti, risotto in bianco or ‘white risotto’.
+Following the above recipe, you’ll have made the most basic of all risotti, risotto in bianco or ‘white risotto’.
 Most risotti, however, are flavored with some other ingredient referred to in Italy as the condimento.
+As mentioned above, the condimento could almost anything—a vegetable, fruit, meat or fish.
+Or some combination thereof.
+Typically the ingredient is finally chopped or diced or even puréed so it disintegrates into and flavors the rice, though there are some exceptions.

 Simmering the Risotto: The Broth